Stuartpkd/Goblin-Crypt/README.md

 ### Naming conventions:

 I had stuck to how gitpod was telling me how to name variables.
 However at some point it wanted me to change the way I had named my variables.
 I was very late into development at this stage and decided to leave it the way it is.
-These will show as warnings in gitpod however in the Code Institute Python validation too, it presents no errors at all.
+These will show as warnings in gitpod however in the Code Institute Python validation, it presents no errors at all.

 ## Structure

 This is purely a text adventure game viewed through a custom terminal.
 It contains a start screen to allow the player to either start the game or view the 'Tombstone' section.
 This contains all of the past players failures.
 The main game is made up of scenarios and sections.
-These can be better visuallised by the logic map which will be included below.
+These can be better visualised by the logic map which will be included below.
 The game also contains a 'Gameover' section where they can choose to quit which will shut down the game, or play again and allow them to start a new game.

 ### Skeleton